jasper-zanjani/notes/sources/README.md

 Netlify will watch changes to a GitHub repo as a continuous delivery platform for static sites.
 ### TechSNAP
 [Web](https://techsnap.systems) [Twitter](https://twitter.com/techsnapsystems)
+#### TechSNAP 413
+- Google support of **DNS Over HTTPS (DOH)** is getting resistance from ISPs because it will remove an optic into users' web traffic
+- CloudFlare has offered a completely free VPN named **WARP**, but it doesn't provide private web browsing because the `mmproxy` service is being used to embed your true IP in the TCP headers.
+- CloudFlare has announced support for **HTTP3** and **QUIC**, which allows you to reuse the same TCP session when loading multiple elements on one webpage.
+It has not yet been implemented by major browsers.
+The canary build of Chrome does support it, only on Mac and Windows, when executed with particular command-line arguments.
+- Startpage.com works as an anonymizing wrapper to Google, sending search queries to Google while removing personalizing information from the request.
+They also offer an email service called StartMail.
+The company is private and from the Netherlands.
+- Google has extended support for some Chromebook models in the wake of criticism of their six and half-year "death sentence".
+- Google Quantum Supremacy

 ### TGI Kubernetes
 #### TGIK 91
 **Endpoint Slices** are a new feature in K8S 1.16 which provide a scalable and extensible alternative to Endpoints resources.\